RadotJar/faraway-fastness/_notes/session-manifest.md

 tags: ttrpg settlement
 ---

+## Session 7

+### Rule Clarifications

+**Familiars: ** Familiars provide their master with one proficiency related to their nature and +1 to all throws while in range.
+There is no supposed ability to communicate with your familiar ?
+Rats have superior olfaction.

 ## Session 6
 The party disagree over whether to kill or free the captured leader of Zhaafique's ex-compatriots, but freedom wins out.
 They meet Rat Girl and her lovely family, before getting into a terrible tussle with a pair of Green Slimes.